Published 15 Aug 2023

 Empower Work-From-Home Employees to be Safe and Efficient

 Staying safe and efficient while working from home can be challenging for employees.
 Empower frontline workers with an inspection and corrective action tool that can be learned in minutes so you can easily manage your team from wherever you are.
-With iAuditor by SafetyCulture, you can take advantage of the following benefits when you sign up for free today:
+With SafetyCulture (formerly iAuditor), you can take advantage of the following benefits when you sign up for free today:

-- Easily convert paper forms into digital checklists with smartscan or customize pre-built, industry templates with drag-and-drop editor
+- Easily convert paper forms into digital checklists with a smart scan or customize pre-built, industry templates with a drag-and-drop editor

 - Use working from home checklists anytime, anywhere, and on any mobile device—even when offline